Kokoro: Part I: "Sensei and I"

-"Part II – “My Parents and I"
+Part II: "My Parents and I"

 The narrator returns home to the country after graduation.
-His father, who had been in ill health, is up and about, enjoying a respite from his illness.
-They set a date for a graduation celebration, only to have their plans put on hold by news of the Meiji Emperor falling ill.
+His father, who had been in ill health, enjoys a respite from his illness.
+They set a date for a graduation celebration, only to have their plans put on hold by news of Emperor Meiji falling ill.
 As the weeks go by, the narrator's father gradually loses his vigor and becomes bedridden.
-From his bed, he follows the papers as the Emperor declines and then passes away.
+From his bed, he follows the papers as the Emperor declines and eventually dies.

 After the Emperor's passing, the narrator is pressured by his mother to secure employment to put his father at ease.
 At the same time, his father's condition holds him close to home in the country.
 At his mother's urging, he writes to Sensei to request assistance in finding a position in Tokyo.
 While not expecting any favorable response on the matter of employment, he does at least expect some reply and is disappointed when none arrives.
 Summer wears on, and the rest of the family is summoned home in anticipation of the father's final hour.
-All are moved when news comes of the suicide (junshi) of General Nogi Maresuke, who takes his own life to follow his Emperor (the Meiji Emperor) in death.
+All are moved when news comes of the suicide (junshi) of General Maresuke Nogi, who takes his own life to follow his Emperor in death.

 Shortly thereafter, a telegram from Sensei arrives, summoning the narrator to Tokyo.
 Unable to leave his father, the narrator refuses Sensei's request, first by telegram and then by a letter detailing his situation.
 Some days later, a thick letter arrives by registered mail from Sensei.
-Stealing away from his father's bedside, the narrator opens the letter to find it's the previously-promised accounting of Sensei's past.
-Leafing through the pages, a line near the end catches his eye.
-“By the time this letter reaches you, I’ll be gone from this world.
-I’ll have already passed away.”
+Stealing away from his father's bedside, the narrator opens the letter to find that it is the previously promised account of Sensei's past.
+Leafing through the pages, a line near the end catches his eye: "By the time this letter reaches you, I'll be gone from this world.
+I'll have already passed away."

 Rushing to the station, the narrator boards the first train for Tokyo.
 Once on board, he takes out Sensei's letter and reads it through from the start.